CoMiKx/2565-CPE311-CENexy/README.md

 * Connect the GND pin of the RC522 module to GND of the STM32L152RB
 * Connect the RST pin of the RC522 module to PB2 of the STM32L152RB
 * Connect the 3.3V pin of the RC522 module to 3.3V of the STM32L152RB
+* Connect the LED YELLOW to PC1 of the STM32L152RB
+* Connect the LED RED to PC2 of the STM32L152RB

 ### Usage
 1. Open the project in Keil uVision 5 and build the code.